containrrr/shepherd/README.md

 You can control additional parameters for the `docker service update` and `docker service update --rollback` calls using the variables `UPDATE_OPTIONS` and `ROLLBACK_OPTIONS`.

 If the `docker service update` takes too long then it will be killed after 5 minutes by default.
-YOu can adjust this value using the `TIMEOUT` variable.
+You can adjust this value using the `TIMEOUT` variable.

 You can enable private registry authentication by setting the `WITH_REGISTRY_AUTH` variable.